mattd0512/Project-1/README.md

   alive: (a boolean that determines if game is in progress) }

-function - gameloop - holds the entire logic that runs the game function - pointCount - keeps score and ends game if point goal is reached function - movementHandler - used to move the character around, attached to "up" and "down" arrow keys and "w" and "s" keys
+function - gameloop - holds the entire logic that runs the game. function - pointCount - keeps score and ends game if point goal is reached. function - movementHandler - used to move the character around, attached to "up" and "down" arrow keys and "w" and "s" keys